 - You can meet the new owners.

-- You will be eligible, under Fannie Mae guidelines, to buy another home in 2 years instead of 5 to 7 years.
+- You'll be eligible, under Fannie Mae guidelines, to buy another home in two years instead of five to seven years.

-- If your credit report does not reflect a 60-day+ late pay, under Fannie Mae guidelines, you will be eligible to buy another home immediately.
+- If your credit report doesn't reflect late payments of 60 days or longer, under Fannie Mae guidelines, you'll be eligible to buy another home immediately.

 Drawbacks to a Short Sale